5 simple steps to protect your email from cyber threats

 spam

-Spam is the term used to refer to electronic messages that are sent to you without your consent and that are generally sent to a large number of people.
-This type of generally undesirable email contains, for the most part, advertisements, however, in other instances, these messages contain more aggressive content (viruses and threatening content) and still manage to obtain your personal information, such as bank details, for example.
-If you think you are being targeted by spam, check the characteristics of these emails below:
+Spam is the term used to refer to electronic messages that are sent to you without your consent and are usually dispatched to a large number of people.
+This type of usually undesirable email contains mostly advertisements, but in other occurrences, these messages contain more aggressive content (viruses and threatening content) and still get their personal information, such as bank data, for example.
+If you think you are being spam, check out the characteristics of these emails below:

-• Although it is one of the oldest resources among those used by spammers , spam emails are still found claiming that they will be sent “once only”.
-This is a characteristic of spam email.
+• Although it is one of the oldest features, among those used by spammers , spam emails are still found claiming that it will be sent "once".
+This is a spam email feature.

-• One of the most frequent, and worst, excuses used by spammers is to claim that if the user is not interested in the unsolicited email, simply “remove it”.
+• One of the most frequent, and worse, excuses used by spammers is to claim that if the user has no interest in the unquited email, just “remove it”.

-• The email header appears incomplete, without the sender or recipient.
-Both can appear as nicknames or generic names, such as: friend@, support@, etc. Omitting the recipient is one of the most common cases, as spammers place huge lists of emails in the field reserved for Blind Carbon Copies or Blind carbon copies (Bcc: or Bcc:), as such fields are not shown to the user receiving the message.
+• The email header appears incomplete, without the sender or the recipient.
+Both can appear as nicknames or generic names, such as: friend@, support@ etc. The omission of the recipient is one of the most common cases, because spammers put huge lists of emails in the reserved field for hidden carbon copies or Blind Carbon Copie S (CCO: or BCC :), as such fields are not shown to the user receiving the message.

-• The field reserved for the email subject (subject) is a trap for users and a powerful trick for spammers .
-Most anti-spam filters are prepared to block emails with various subjects considered suspicious.
-However, spammers adapt and try to trick the filters by placing misleading content in the subject , such as: vi@gra (instead of viagra) etc.
+• The field reserved for the subject of email is a trap for users and a powerful device for spammers .
+Most anti-spam filters are prepared to block emails with various issues considered suspicious.
+However, spammers adapt and try to deceive filters by placing content such as: vi@gra (instead of viagra) etc.

-You should not click on suspicious links, especially those linked to unsafe websites, this is the biggest and also the simplest door for threats to contact your network or device.
-We know that the link is a practical and widely used way to link content to another on the internet, internally or externally, but in order for it to be a good user experience, some precautions can be taken:
+You should not click suspicious links, especially those that are linked to insecure sites, this is the largest door and also the simplest for threats to contact your network or device.
+We know that the link is a practical and widely used way to connect content to another on the internet, inside or external, but to be a good experience to the user, some precautions can be taken:

-• If the user is not sure of the origin of the URL, it may be necessary to check with the contact whether they actually sent the information and whether they are aware that the link is trustworthy;
+• If the user is unsure of the origin of the URL, it may be necessary to check with the contact if he really sent the information and if he is aware that the link is reliable;

-• If the person is unaware of the platform used, and does not feel confident in the information provided, it is best to ignore it.
-Mainly emails that are in the spam folder;
+• If the person is unaware of the platform used, and does not feel confidence in the information provided, it is best to ignore.
+Mainly emails that are in the spam box;

-• You need to be careful when clicking on shortened links, as today many cybercriminals use tools like goo.gl to shorten links and make them unrecognizable.
+• Be careful when clicking on shortened links, as today many cybercriminals use tools like Goo.GL , to shorten links and make them unrecognizable.

 Step 4: Have strong and secure passwords

-Strong and secure passwords are important and everyone knows this, but according to a survey by the digital security company Kaspersky , most people think they should only protect online banking accounts (51%), email accounts (39%) well. and virtual stores (37%).
-However, creating strong and secure passwords is very important, especially to keep your accounts safe, so I've mentioned some tips for you to create passwords that really protect you in the virtual world:
+Strong and safe passwords are important and everyone knows, but according to a survey by the Kaspersky , most people think they should only protect online bank accounts well (51%), email (39%) and online stores (37%).
+However, creating strong and secure passwords is very important, especially to keep your accounts safe, so I mentioned some tips for you to create passwords that really protect you in the virtual world:

-• Prefer long passwords, with upper and lower case letters, numbers and punctuation marks;
+• Prefer long passwords, with uppercase and lowercase letters, numbers and signs of punctuation;

-• Do not choose the name of family members as your code, such as your son, husband or even your pet.
-By lightly investigating someone's life, these names are easily discovered and can become a weapon.
+• Do not choose as code the name of family people, such as son, husband or even pet.
+By lightly investigating one's life, these names are easily discovered and can become a weapon.

-The best-known type of fraud is phishing , which consists of tricking the user into stealing information from documents and bank accounts, in order to use it for their own benefit.
-This type of fraud often occurs through fake emails and forms available on the web.
-Also, by no means think that perhaps you or your company are too small to be a target for attack.
+The best known type of fraud is Phishing , which consists of fooling the user to steal information from documents and bank accounts in order to use it for their own benefit.
+This type of fraud happens a lot through emails and false forms available on the web.
+Also, in no way think that maybe you or your business are too small to be a target of attack.

-Criminals know that small businesses often have less fraud protection compared to large businesses.
-This is one of the reasons why you should be even more concerned about security, as today everyone can be a target of virtual crimes .
+Criminals know that small businesses usually have less fraud protection when compared to large businesses.
+This is one of the reasons for you to worry even more about security, as today everyone can be the target of virtual crimes .

-In addition to phishing, which is considered an epidemic that has left many people worried, ransomware is one of the most dangerous malware, as it hijacks data from the victim's device and requests the payment of a ransom for release, usually using a virtual currency, which makes almost impossible to track the criminal.
-This type of “virus” acts by encoding operating system data so that the user no longer has access.
+In addition to phishing that is considered an epidemic that has been making a lot of worried people, ransomware is one of the most dangerous malware, as it kidnaps the victim's device data and requests the payment of a release for release, usually using a virtual currency that makes almost impossible to track the criminal.
+This type of virus acts by encoding operating system data so that the user no longer has access.

-It is increasingly complicated and difficult for a user without specific knowledge to distinguish whether a message is linked to fraud or not, as attacks are evolving and getting much closer to reality.
-Because of this, cyber schemes and crimes are so frequent and successful.
+It is increasingly complicated and difficult for a user without specific knowledge to distinguish whether a message is linked to a fraud or not, as the attacks are evolving and approaching reality.
+Because of this, the schemes and virtual crimes are so frequent and successful.

-A good example are the various fake emails that are accompanied by links to well-known brands from real companies.
-However, you can pay attention to some items to protect yourself:
+A good example is the various counterfeit emails that come with links to known brands of real companies.
+However, you may be aware of some items to protect yourself:

-• Social Engineering – whether through rumors, phishing or the simple spread of malicious software, it is very common to use social engineering techniques with the aim of persuading the reader.
-Normally the message appeals to authority, attributing the alert to a research body, and the texts are incoherent or contain subjects that attract attention;
+• Social Engineering - Whether through rumors, phishing or simply spreading malicious software, the use of social engineering techniques is very common to persuade the reader.
+Usually the message appeals to the authority, giving the alert to some research organ, and the texts are inconsistent or with subjects that draw attention;

-• They request the execution of a program – it is common for this software to be hosted on free services, which happens very easily given the wide availability of this type of service.
-These are malicious applications, whose main objective is to collect information from the victim and allow remote access to the user's computer;
+• They request the execution of a program - it is common for these software to be hosted on free services, which occurs with great ease given the great availability of this type of service.
+These are malicious applications, whose main objective is to collect victim information and allow remote access to the user's computer;

-• Email address of dubious origin – messages are intended to appear to have originated from the entity in question.
-This gives a false impression of credibility to the scam, especially for lay and unsuspecting users;
+• Doubtful Email Address -Messages are intended to seem to have originated at the entity in question.
+This gives a false impression of credibility to the coup, especially for lay and unsuspecting users;

-• Fake pages – indicate to the user a fake institution website or an exclusive page for re-registration.
-These pages are often hosted on temporary domains, or on free providers that may remember the name of an institution;
+• False pages - indicate to the user an institution fake website or an exclusive re -registration page.
+These pages are often hosted on temporary domains, or free providers that may remember the name of an institution;

-• Sensitive data – it is common for sensitive data to be requested, such as personal and financial passwords.
-To increase the number of responses, criminals try to create a sense of urgency so that people respond immediately, without thinking.
-Normally, banks do not send emails requesting data such as passwords.
+• Sensitive data - It is common for sensitive data such as personal and financial passwords to be requested.
+To increase the number of answers, criminals try to create a sense of urgency for people to respond immediately without thinking.
+Usually, banks do not send emails requesting data such as passwords.

 Conclusion

-At the end of this article, I tried to provide some basic but valuable tips for protecting against cyber attacks via emails.
-It is important that managers, IT professionals and other company employees know the importance of maintaining the necessary care with this tool, which, as we saw earlier in the text, is a tool still widely used in companies around the world.
+After this article, I tried to bring some basic but valuable tips for protection against cyber attacks coming by email.
+It is important that managers, IT professionals and other employees of the company, know the importance of maintaining the necessary care with this tool, which, as we saw earlier in the text, is a tool still widely used in companies around the world.

-I hope you enjoyed the article and that I was able to help in some way.
+I hope you enjoyed the article and that I have managed to help in some way.

 To the next!